VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 What this means is you are welcome to fork the project; *however,* if you want to host it yourself you'll need to remove the `nonfree` folder of content in the `static` folder at the base of this repo.
 If you'd like to collect donations (to cover the cost of hosting and encourage development) you'll need to ask for an exception from me (Vega).
 This exception will almost certainly be granted if you've put in any more work than just changing the logo around and removing the nonfree folder.

 It is worth noting that a fair amount of content on OpGuides is presented under the assumption of fair use, some of this done more liberally than it probably should be.
 Many images on OpGuides are used because of broad permission granting statements on the authors websites such as the statements from [xkcd](https://xkcd.com/about/) and [Sarah Scribbles](https://sarahcandersen.com/about).
-Some images are almost certainly violations of copyright, but exist under the same gray area that has let meme and [gif culture](https://fortune.com/2016/11/07/giphy-gifs-copyright/) flourish.
+Some images are almost certainly violations of copyright, but exist under the same gray area that has lets meme and [gif culture](https://fortune.com/2016/11/07/giphy-gifs-copyright/) flourish.
 If you plan to host a fork of OpGuides you may want to consider your own level of comfort regarding the usage of this content and change pages as necessary.

 ---